lyxell/logifix/README.md

 Logifix is a static analysis tool for Java that creates ready-to-merge patches for static analysis violations.
-Logifix is fast and easy to extend thanks to being implemented in [a high-performance Datalog dialect](https://github.com/souffle-lang/souffle) that is synthesized into multi-threaded C++ code.
+Logifix is implemented in [a high-performance Datalog dialect](https://github.com/souffle-lang/souffle) that is synthesized into multi-threaded C++ code.